 If you're an oatmeal lover like me, you'll love this oatcake recipe.
-They make a nice treat when you just want a little something sweet (but not too sweet), or if you're short on time in the morning, grab one on your way out the door for breakfast.
+They make a good snack when you want something a little sweet, or grab one on your way out the door for a quick breakfast.

 These oatcakes are a variation of traditional Scottish oatcakes, but they are quite a bit sweeter than their counterparts.
 I have seen oatcakes similar to these sold in coffee shops like Second Cup in eastern Canada.

 - 2 cups Rolled oats, I lightly grind about 1 cup of oats to make a chewier texture

 - 2 tsp Baking powder